Santhosh-5605/Santhosh-5605/README.md

 # 💫 About Me:
-I’m Santhosh Rajadurai!
-I’m someone who loves solving real-world problems through data and technology.
-As a Project Manager at Link Logicx.
+I'm Santhosh Rajadurai, a problem-solver passionate about data and technology.
+As a Project Manager at Link Logicx, I’ve successfully delivered hardware and software projects.
+Currently, during my internship at Talentara, I focus on creating impactful analytics using Power BI.
+I’m also driven by innovation and sustainability, having worked on projects like IoT-based Tram-Bot and plastic recycling for construction.

 ## 🌐 Socials: